-During Mental Health Awareness Week 2021, we will pull together the evidence that demonstrates the powerful benefits of nature for our mental health.
-We will look at nature’s unique ability to not only bring consolation in times of stress, but also increase our creativity, empathy and a sense of wonder.
+During Mental Health Awareness Week 2021, we pulled together the evidence that demonstrates the powerful benefits of nature for our mental health.
+We looked at nature’s unique ability to not only bring consolation in times of stress, but also increase our creativity, empathy and a sense of wonder.
 It turns out that it is not just being in nature but how we open ourselves up and interact with nature that counts.
-We will show that even small contacts with nature can reduce feelings of social isolation and be effective in protecting our mental health, and preventing distress.
+We showed that even small contacts with nature can reduce feelings of social isolation and be effective in protecting our mental health, and preventing distress.

 Nature is our great untapped resource for a mentally healthy future.